 Hydrolyzed soy protein, hydrolyzed vegetable protein (HVP), hydrolyzed plant protein

-Lecithin (ask your child’s doctor if this is safe)
+Lecithin.
+Ask your child’s healthcare provider if this is safe.

-Monosodium glutamate, also called MSG (may be derived from soy protein)
+Monosodium glutamate, also called MSG.
+This may be made from soy protein.

 Textured vegetable protein (TPV)

-Vegetable gum and vegetable starch (often made from soy)
+Vegetable gum and vegetable starch.
+These are often made from soy.

 Vitamin E, which contains soybean oil

 Many soaps and cosmetics contain soy oil and soy products, so read the labels carefully.
-Ask your child’s doctor whether soy-based inks are a concern.
+Ask your child’s healthcare provider whether soy-based inks are a concern.